City of Heroes: Servers

 City of Heroes and City of Villains employed several servers.
 The servers were divided between the North American and European markets, with separate European servers with language localization for German and French speakers.
-The North American servers were based in Dallas, Texas, while the European servers were moved from Germany to a new site in the US in November, 2010.
+The North American servers were based in Dallas, Texas, while the European servers were moved from Germany to a new site in the US in November 2010.

 Reception

 In the United States, City of Heroes sold 330,000 copies ($13.8 million) by August 2006, after its release in April 2004.
 It was the country's 53rd best-selling computer game between January 2000 and August 2006.

 In 2004, Computer Gaming World hailed the game, saying, "City of Heroes blows a superpowered gust of fresh air into an increasingly stale sword-and-sorcery MMO world."
-PC Gamer, Game Informer, GameSpy and several other industry magazines lauded City of Heroes for its foray into the superhero genre and gave the game top or near top scores across the board.

-In 2009, IGN, The Escapist, and Allakhazam praised "City of Heroes: Architect Edition," which added the ability to create missions.
+In 2009, IGN, The Escapist, and Allakhazam praised City of Heroes: Architect Edition, which added the ability to create missions.

 The game received additional praise because the characters of inactive players were not deleted, even if the player's subscription had been canceled or inactive for an extended period of time.
 In anticipation of the release of City of Villains, Cryptic announced on October 10, 2005, that effective October 24, 2005, characters below level 35 on accounts that had been unpaid and inactive for more than ninety days would have their names flagged as unreserved allowing new users to take the name.
 The character itself was left untouched, and a player who lost his character's name was given the option to choose a new one.
 This policy was suspended on May 4, 2006, because Cryptic's data-mining had shown that very few names were being taken in this fashion anymore; Cryptic said thirty days' notice would be given prior to future changes to the name policy.
 On July 31, 2007, Cryptic announced that the name policy would go back into effect as of August 29, 2007, but would apply only to characters under level 6.

 Awards

 Computer Games Magazine named City of Heroes the ninth-best computer game of 2004.
 The editors wrote, "In a genre dominated by games that try to be all things to all people and end up doing nothing particularly well, it's particularly refreshing."
 It received runner-up placements in GameSpot's 2004 "Best Massively Multiplayer Online Game" and "Most Surprisingly Good Game" award categories.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated City of Heroes for "Computer Game of the Year", "Massively Multiplayer/Persistent World Game of the Year", "Outstanding Innovation in Computer Gaming", and "Outstanding Achievement in Game Design".
+At the following year's awards ceremony, the expansion City of Villains won the "Massively Multiplayer Game of the Year" award outright (tied with Guild Wars).